 Pursuant to Subsection 17.08.040.D of the Zoning Ordinance, properties within the RM zoning district that abut other residential districts are required to comply with transitional standards.
-These standards are only applicable to development along the northern property line which abuts developed properties within the RT-5 zoning district.
-The bordering properties to the west and south of the project site are also designated RM multi-family residential and therefore they are not subject to the transitional standards.
-The following is a list of the standards followed by Staff's analysis of how the standards have been satisfied.
+These standards are only applicable to development along the northern property line which abuts developed properties within the RT-5 Zoning District.
+The bordering properties to the west and south of the project site are also designated RM multi-family residential and not subject to the transitional standards.
+The following is a listing of the standards followed by staff's analysis of how the standards have been satisfied.